peco/peco/README.md

 ### Key sequences

-As of v0.2.0, you can use list multiple keys (separated by comma) to register an action that is associated with a key sequence.
+As of v0.2.0, you can use a list of keys (separated by comma) to register an action that is associated with a key sequence (instead of a single key).
 Please note that if there is a conflict in the key map, *the longest sequence always wins*.
 So In the above example, if you add another sequence, say, `C-x,C-c,C-c`, then the above `peco.Cancel` will never be invoked.

 ### Combined actions